 We often take for granted the importance of putting your soft plastic tails and hooks together properly, so I’ll provide you with some hints and tips for getting the job done right.

 Basically, there are two types of soft plastic rigging techniques you need to know to cover most lure styles – standard and weedless.
-Both are pretty straightforward, and can be demonstrated clearly in a step-by-step pictorial guide.
+Both are pretty straightforward, and can be demonstrated clearly in a step-by-step pictorial guide (see below).
 I’ll run through rigging a 145mm Squidgy Whipbait on a 21 gram Squidgy Fish Head jig, then do the same with a Squidgy Stealth Prawn on a weedless jig head hook, also known as a weedless “worm” hook.

 Lay the jig hook along the soft plastic tail so that the top of the tail sits flush with the jig head.

 Make a mark or find a feature on the lure tail where the point of the jig hook should emerge after being pushed through.
 Precision here is vital.

 Push the hook point through the head of the plastic, making sure it is right in the centre.

 Carefully thread the hook point through the middle of the soft plastic until the point is exactly beneath your mark on the tail.

 When you are confident that the hook point will emerge in the right spot, push it through the plastic and bring the hook through after it.

 Push the plastic tail back down along the jig hook until the top of the plastic slips up over the securing barb and nestles nicely against the lead head.
 Provided you have completed all steps neatly and precisely, the lure tail should be sitting straight and on centre, with no bunching up or distortion of any kind along its entire length.